Expand description

 panic!()— for unrecoverable Rust errors (becomesrust_errorin R)error!()/warning!()/message!()/condition!()— for structured R conditions (seecrate::condition)

-§When Rf_error fires
+§When Rf_error still fires (framework-internal)

 §Example